Where everything's made with love

 The dough represents the cloth they wrapped Him in

 Use your fingers to pinch and pinch each seam shut so the melted marshmallow doesn't sneak out of the dough.
-Despite my best efforts of pinching, I still had some marshmallow leakage, but it did not take away from the deliciousness of these Empty Tomb Rolls!
+Despite my best pinching efforts, I still had some marshmallow leakage, but it did not take away from the deliciousness of these Empty Tomb Rolls!

 Muffin cups are perfect for this recipe.
 I had more success baking these yummy buns when I placed each in a greased muffin tin cup rather than on a flat baking sheet.
 The rolls hold their shape better, and it helps keep the marshmallow inside.

-My old Norpro muffin pans have served me well for many years, but many newer, better options are available today!
+My old Norpro muffin pans have served me well for many years, but there are many newer, better options available today!
 If you want, sprinkle some extra cinnamon sugar on the outside of the buns before you bake them.

 I dipped the tops in what was left of the melted butter and then in the last of the cinnamon sugar.
 There's no such thing as too much cinnamon sugar, is there?